 BMI measurements can be inaccurate if you're an athlete or body builder, or if you naturally have a very slender build.
 You may weigh more and qualify as "overweight" according to your BMI and still be perfectly healthy because of the low amount of fat on your body.
 A healthy amount of body fat for a man is between 6 and 18 percent, and, for a woman, between 14 and 24 percent.
 More athletic people fall into the lower end of the range.
 In the same manner, if you're naturally slender, you might be healthy at a lower-than-average BMI if you're living a healthy lifestyle.

-Body fat levels of above 20 percent in men and 30 percent in women qualify you as overly fat, even if you're of "normal" weight and a healthy BMI.
-Being overly fat puts you at risk of diseases usually associated with people who are obese, even if your weight doesn't qualify you as so.
+Body fat levels of above 20 percent in men and 30 percent in women qualify as having excess fat, even if you're of "normal" weight and a healthy BMI.
+Extra fat puts you at risk of diseases usually associated with obesity, even if your weight doesn't qualify you as so.
 These include heart disease, type 2 diabetes and some cancers.
-Another way to determine if you're overly fat is to measure your waist.
-A waist size greater than 35 inches for woman and 40 inches for men indicates high levels of fat that could put you at an increased health risk.
+Another way to determine body fat is to measure your waist.
+A waist circumference greater than 35 inches for woman and 40 inches for men indicates high levels of fat that could increase your health concerns.

 Body Shape and Weight